A Home Away from Home

 For children who want to delve deeper into a specific activity, there are skills levels or “ranks” that campers may work on to develop their competencies in a particular area and reach personal goals.
 Additional activities are offered at certain camps, for example, horseback riding at Aloha Hive, and biking and photography at Aloha and Lanakila.

-Meals and Lodging at Camp
+Meals at Camp

 Three nutritious meals a day are served family-style in the camp dining halls.
 Camp chefs create healthy options that they know campers will enjoy.
 Meals include plenty of vegetables, fruits, and salads, as well as cereals, eggs, breads, pasta, pizza, chicken, turkey, roast beef, burgers, sandwiches, tacos, and soups.
 We accommodate dietary needs by providing vegetarian, gluten-free, and dairy-free meals.
 All of our campuses are also nut-free.